Information for Parents

 Weather: In case of light rain, the ceremony will still be held outdoors.
 Guests can remain outdoors in Library Plaza, or they may watch the ceremony indoors at the nearby Reamer Auditorium and Olin Hall (Room 115) on a first-come, first-served basis.

-In the event of sustained, drenching rain or severe weather, the ceremony will be held in the Memorial Field House and rain tickets marked “Memorial Field House” will be required.
+In the event of sustained, drenching rain or severe weather, the ceremony will be held indoors at the M&T Bank Center and rain tickets will be required.
 Due to limited indoor seating capacity, each student will be issued four rain tickets.
 Students will receive these tickets when they pick up their caps & gowns in May.
 Others may watch the ceremony in Reamer Auditorium and Olin Hall (Room 115).
 Those who have traveled to the Schenectady area also can elect to remain in their lodgings and enjoy the live stream on their own or hotel devices.

 On the morning of Commencement: please visit the Commencement website for updated information regarding weather arrangements.